Char Aznable: Creation

 Char Aznable was based on historic fighter-pilot Manfred von Richthofen who shared a similar nickname, "Red Baron".
 As a result, many of Char's actions were similar to Richtofen's during World War I since Tomino wanted to illustrate the chaos produced by wars in Gundam.
 Amuro was introduced as an ordinary man in contrast to his rival the "Red Comet".
 This made Amuro hard to write as he was meant to oppose Char whom Tomino found more interesting.
-Furuya had fun in his work as during recordings of the series, he befriended Char's voice Actor, Shuichi Ikeda.
+Tōru Furuya, who voiced Amuro, had fun in his work as during recordings of the series he befriended Char's voice Actor Shuichi Ikeda.
 However, he was not close to Tomino.
 Originally, Tomino did not want to include Amuro in Zeta Gundam and when trying to kill him, he failed to do it.
 As a result, he decided to put Amuro on a friendly relationship with Char.
 Furuya said that while Amuro also had popularity, he could not surpass his rival, Char, a common trait he sometimes find common in anime where there are rivalries.

-Appearances
+The name Char Aznable was inspired by Armenian-French singer and songwriter Charles Aznavour (シャルル・アズナヴール, Sharuru Azunavūru) and a character named Charkin in an earlier robot anime Reideen (ライディーン).

+Fictional biography

+Mobile Suit Gundam The Origin

+Born Casval Rem Deikun, he is the elder brother of Artesia Som Deikun and son of Zeon Zum Deikun, a dignitary who spoke out for peace between spacenoids and earthlings and founded the Zeon Republic.
+Following their father's supposed heart attack, which was suspected to be an assassination orchestrated by Deikun's deputy Degwin Sodo Zabi, young Casval and his sister Artesia escape to Earth with the help of family friend Jimba Ral (father of Ramba Ral).
+While the Zabi family rises to power, the two Deikun children spend several years living a luxurious life under the guardianship of the aristocratic Don Teabolo Mass, who names them Edward and Sayla, and treats them like his own children.
+During this time, Jimba Ral constantly reminds Casval of the Zabi Family's betrayal of his father.
+After narrowly escaping another attempt on their lives (in which Jimba Ral dies), they flee to the Texas Colony.